splunk/observability-workshop/content/en/scenarios/5-understand-impact/2-what-are-tags.md

 ## What are tags so important?

 Tags are essential for an application to be truly observable.
-As we saw with our credit score application, some users are having a great experience: fast with no errors.
+As we saw with our credit check service, some users are having a great experience: fast with no errors.
 But other users get a slow experience or encounter errors.

 Tags add the context to the traces to help us understand why some users get a great experience and others don't.
 And powerful features in **Splunk Observability Cloud** utilize tags to help you jump quickly to root cause.